ben854719/ben854719/README.md

 ## Follow me or not:

-If you decided to follow me then I follow you.
+If you decide to follow me then I follow you.
 You decided not unfollow me later on.
 Please don't connect with me because I will block you moving forward.

 ## Let's Connect!